-During this session, interns will be presented with the current state of the literature supporting the psychosocial treatments for trauma in children.
+During this session, trainees will be presented with the current state of the literature supporting the psychosocial treatments for trauma in children.
 Established treatments will be reviewed and specific skills related to the use of EBPs for trauma will be discussed.
-Learning Objectives: